radoslawglowacki/radoslawglowacki/README.md

 # Hi there 👋

-Well motivated, 26 years old passionate about programming.
+I am well motivated, 26 years old passionate about programming.
 I love working with computers and technology.
 Currently, looking for a new and challenging position, one which will make best use of my existing skills and experience.
 I am open to new experiences related to creating web applications, and I would love to work as a Fullstack Developer.

 ## My skills: